-“What you see is a very classical view for the area,” says Angelos Iatridis, partner and winemaker at Alpha Estate, standing at the highest point of his Amyndeon vineyard and showing us around.
+“What you see is a very classical view for the area,” says Angelos Iatridis, partner and winemaker at Alpha Estate, standing at the highest point of his Amyndeon vineyard.
 “The plateau is at about 750 m above the sea level; it used to be a giant lake, so the soils are alluvial.
-The top soils are sandy soils over the limestone, which is the basis of the alluvial soils.
-The [cool] climate is temperated by two lakes that are close to the area.”
+The top soils are sandy soils over the limestone, which is the basis of the alluvial soils.”
+The climate is moderated by two close-by lakes.

 In addition to Alpha Estate, a significant producer in the region, six other wineries make Amyndeon PDO wines, and Xinomavro is the only permitted grape variety used for rosé (still and sparkling) and red wines.

 In the appellation’s light, nutrient-poor soils, cooler climate and higher average altitudes, Xinomavro produces lighter, leaner wines with a brighter fruit and floral character, which I think are easier to drink in their youth.

 Kir-Yianni Akakies 2014 is a good example of an Amyndeon rosé – fresh, vibrant, food-friendly and charming.
 Dark pink in color, it has aromas of raspberries, strawberries, rose petals, a herbal note, and a nice lemony acidity.
 The wine was made using skin contact for up to 48 hours (90%) and saignée method (10%) to overcome Xinomavro’s color instability problem, and spent 3 months on the lees.
 Price: from $12 in the US (pricing is based on wine-searcher.com).